Keyang/node-csvtojson/readme.md

 ## Column Parser

-Although `csvtojson` has a bunch of built in parameters, it will not cover all the edge cases. `Column Parser` allows developers using speicified parser for a specified column.
+Although `csvtojson` has a bunch of built in parameters, it will not cover all the edge cases. `Column Parser` allows developers using specified parser for a specified column.

 Differ from `transform` which works on output json of the parser, `colParser` will override existing parsing logic of your own to construct json result (which may be `transform` after that).